 Günter Grass was a popular literary novelist who later won the Nobel Prize for Literature, for his “frolicsome black fables that portray the forgotten face of history.”
 His most famous novel was The Tin Drum, published in 1959 and made into an Oscar-winning film in 1979.
 Like other Grass novels it covers the Nazi era and how ordinary Germans dealt with it.

-The first thing you notice with these Penguins is the burnished gold background which gives the books a feeling of prestige and physical presence, especially when the book is held in the hand.
-It was a suitable gesture by Penguin for the future Nobel laureate.
+The first thing you notice with these Penguins is the burnished gold background which gives the books a feeling of prestige and physical presence.
+It looks like a brick of gold bullion, a suitable gesture by Penguin for a future Nobel laureate.
 They are like the gold Benson & Hedges cigarette packets from that time which marketed values of wealth and class.

 Günter Grass illustrations for early editions of his novels.